rudberga/rudberga/README.md

 # Hi and welcome to my GitHub profile! 👋

 My name is Alex and I am a software engineer.
-I am very passionate about coding and always want to develop my current skills and learn new skills.
+I love working with software development and always want to develop my current skills and learn new skills.
 Currently looking for opportunities to work in Tokyo🎌 (already have visa which allows working) or remotely starting from January 2023.